robertlarkins/robertlarkins.github.io/_posts/2024-09-18-setting-up-github-pages.md

    - jekyll
    - rails
 1. Commit the changes.
-1. Browse to https://&lt;your-account-name>.github.io to see the hosted site (It website may take few minutes to update).
+1. Browse to https://&lt;your-account-name>.github.io to see the hosted site (it may take few minutes to update).
 At present, this will only display the contents of README.md.

 # Add a GitHub Supported Pages Theme